fong-lab/fong-lab.github.io/_members/sydney-gaines.md

 ---
-name: Adam Kotar
+name: Sydney Gaines
-image: images/headshots/kotar.png
+image: images/headshots/gaines.png
 description:
-role: current-technician
+role: current-
 aliases:
-  - A. Kotar
-  - A. D. Kotar
-  - A Kotar
+  - S. Gaines
-  - AD Kotar
+  - S Gaines
-  - Adam Kotar
+  - Sydney Gaines
 links:
-  email: akotar6@gatech.edu
+  email: sgaines8@gatech.edu
-  linkedin: adam-kotar-3886421a1
+  linkedin: sydney-gaines-b8785236a
 ---

-Adam Kotar is a research technician in the Department of Biomedical Engineering at Georgia Tech.
-He received his BS in Civil Engineering from the University of South Alabama where he learned the basics of engineering as well as technical writing, teamwork, and data management.
-He also recieved his MS in Biomedical Engineering from the University of Alabama at Birmingham where he studied triple negative breast cancer mechanotransduction.
+Sydney Gaines is a student researcher in Project ENGAGES at Georgia Tech, exploring the intersection of neuroscience and biotechnology.
+She is the co-founder and President of Drew Charter School’s 21Club and the founder of Soaring Minds, a mental health education club.
+Beyond school, she serves on the Youth Advisory Council of Silence the Shame, promoting mental health advocacy.
+Sydney has also developed machine learning models for pneumonia detection through the InspiritAI Scholars Program.
+She aspires to pursue a career in neurology with a focus on advancing healthcare equity in underserved communities.

-Last updated: 2024
+Last updated: 2025